 Leading to the development of strategies, 109 regional stakeholders responded to surveys and joined in brainstorming sessions to identify the District's strengths (assets), weaknesses, economic opportunities, and economic threats.
 The participants represented the region's small businesses, municipalities, counties, education, nonprofit organizations, a tribe, and private citizens.
-The survey results and inputs from the brainstorming sessions were refined by the stakeholders and used as a foundation for the development of the strategies and action plan.
+The survey results and inputs from the brainstorming sessions were refined by the 2020 CEDS Planning Team and used as a foundation for the development of the strategies and action plan.
 Common themes were identified in each category, which aligned with the regional goals and objectives.
-See Appendix A for a complete list of CEDS Planning Team Members; and Appendix B for surveys and survey results.
+See Appendix A for a list of CEDS Planning Team Members and Appendix C for surveys and survey results.